ilkamo/py-serializable/README.md

 ```

 ##Attributes
-You can easily access the object attributes
+You can easily access the object attributes.

 ```
 from ... import Photo